6 Low Light Plants that Want to Grow in Your Home

 Posted on June 17 2021

-Indoor Plants of all sizes, colors, and species have been receiving more and more attention over recent years and the wave of global lockdowns.
+Indoor plants have been growing in popularity in recent years, and with the wave of global lockdowns, they have become even more popular.
+Plants not only enhance the look of your home, but they also provide numerous benefits, such as purifying the air, reducing stress, and boosting productivity.
 However, if you don’t receive bright, natural light into your home, does that mean you’re doomed to kill every plant you bring home?
 Not at all!
-We put together a list of multiple plants that can survive and thrive the dim and shady spots in your home so you can find the perfect new match for your space.
+In fact, there are many plants that can survive and thrive in the dim and shady spots in your home.
+We put together a list of multiple plants that can live in low-light conditions so you can find the perfect new match for your space.

-Because this plant is accustomed to growing on the understory of American forests, under the cover of thick needled trees, it has already adapted to thriving regardless of the low levels of light it receives.
-Let this plant’s vines drape around a room or give it a stake or trellis to wrap its tendrils around and you will have a happy Hedera helix in your home.
+First on our list is the Variegated Ivy, also referred to by its botanical Latin name, Hedera helix.
+This plant is commonly seen in the northern half of the United States, where it grows along the surface of the soil with maple-like leaves covered in contrasting variegation.
+Since this plant is accustomed to growing on the understory of American forests, under the cover of thick needled trees, it has already adapted to thriving regardless of the low levels of light it receives.
+Let this plant’s vines drape around a room or give it a stake or trellis to wrap its tendrils around, and you will have a happy Hedera helix in your home.